MPDPilot/MPDPilot-website/_pages/features.md

 </a>

 One of MPD Pilot's standout features is its ability to play music directly on your iOS device.
-Whether you're at home or on the go, the app lets you enjoy your music without needing external speakers or devices.
+Whether you're at home or on the go, enjoy your music collection.

 The app supports a wide range of formats, including FLAC, MP3, OPUS, and Vorbis, ensuring high-quality playback on your device.
 Additionally, you can stream to AirPlay or Bluetooth devices, making it easy to enjoy your music on speakers, headphones, or any compatible device.